 The book is sent to the printer who will send 2–3 sets of proofs to the Press, depending upon the difficulty of the book.
 The author will not receive proofs at this stage.
 Printing and binding usually take 6–8 weeks.

-Whenever possible the Press provides all authors with 10 gratis copies of their works.
+Whenever possible the Press provides all authors, editors, and contributors with gratis copies of their works.
 Additional review copies are sent to prominent archaeological journals in North America and Europe.